-This article will cover all the differences between the two quinoas starting with a side-by-side nutrient comparison.
+This article will cover all the differences between the two types starting with a side-by-side nutrient comparison.
 In addition, I’ll compare their tastes, textures, prices, glycemic index and health benefits.

 Red Quinoa vs White Quinoa: Nutrient and Antioxidant Comparison

 Red and white quinoa (pronounced KEEN-WAH) have similar nutritional profiles.
-The following table is a side-by-side comparison of the nutrients contained in 100-grams of raw red quinoa and white quinoa.
+The following table is a side-by-side comparison of the nutrients contained in 100-grams raw.

 To keep things as equal as possible, both are organic and from the same brand, Inca’s Gold.